antarctica/lantern/docs/monitoring.md

 ## Site verification

+> [!IMPORTANT]
+> The way site verification is implemented is not very intuitive complex and needs review.

 `lantern.verification.Verification`

 A series of checks can be run to verify the contents of a [Catalogue](/docs/architecture.md#catalogues) site against